Updated 9 July 2020

 To qualify, you’ll need to earn less than £50,000 (profit), with the majority of your income coming from self-employment.
 You’ll also need to have a tax return for 2018/2019.

 HMRC will contact you directly if you’re eligible.
 You’ll then need to fill in a simple online form and the money will be paid directly into your bank account.
-The first payments are due at the start of June.

 What if I’m self-employed and need cash now?

-If you can’t wait until June, the government has introduced other flexibility to ease cash flow for the self-employed:
+The government has introduced other flexibility to ease cash flow for the self-employed:

 - If you are due to make a ‘payment on account’ to HMRC in July 2020, you can defer payment until January 2021.
 This deferral will be automatically applied but, of course, you don’t have to take it